nikshriv/cync_lights/Readme.md

    URL: https://github.com/nikshriv/cync_lights
    Category: Integration
 2. Install and restart HA
+3. Close your browser and reopen it, then Navigate back to your HA instance.
+(This is an issue with HACs)
-3. Install the integration and sign in with your Cync credentials
+4. Install the integration and sign in with your Cync credentials
-4. Select the rooms, individual switches, and motion sensors you would like to include
+5. Select the rooms, individual switches, and motion sensors you would like to include